 When it comes to durability, lifespan, and flexibility, concrete just can’t be beat.
 In addition to holding up very well in all sorts of weather conditions, concrete also provides a smooth surface for your family to enjoy.
 In addition, concrete requires very little maintenance, so you can spend more time shooting hoops on your driveway than cleaning and resealing it.
 In terms of aesthetics, traditional concrete might not be that pleasing to the eye, but that changes should you opt for stamped or colored concrete.
 Of course, beauty is in the eye of the beholder, and some might think plain concrete looks just fine, especially when compared to an asphalt driveway.

 Asphalt is a mixture of rock, sand, and cement, and it is an inexpensive driveway material that will last many years.
 And because it is pliable due to the petroleum in the mix, it is flexible and less likely to crack as a concrete driveway will.
 Asphalt might not be the most eye-pleasing driveway material, but it is still a good-looking choice for homeowners.
 Better still, asphalt won’t fade over time, and it hides stains very well.
-Asphalt is also very easy to clean and maintain, and it is permeable, so water sinks right through it so you won’t have to deal with pooling water.
+It is also very easy to clean and maintain, and it is permeable, so water sinks right through it so you won’t have to deal with pooling water.

 Two of the best qualities pavers present are beauty and durability.
 Using pavers for your driveway material will undoubtedly give your home character, and if properly installed, pavers can last a very long time, upwards to a century.
 Pavers are also very easy to maintain as they require very little in terms of maintenance.
 If you are concerned about diminishing your carbon footprint, pavers are a good choice as they are very eco-friendly; especially if they are sourced from local stone.

 There are very few who would argue that a brick driveway is very beautiful.
-If you are looking to add curb appeal to your home, a brick driveway is the way to go.
+But if you are looking to add curb appeal to your home, a brick driveway is the way to go.
 If you are a creative homeowner and enjoy a unique driveway, bricks come in a variety of colors and hues to match your specific landscaping design.
 In addition, stains aren’t as easy to see on brick as they are on concrete surfaces.
 You can also expect your brick driveway to last a very long time if properly maintained.

 Budget-conscious homeowners will appreciate having gravel as an option for their driveway material.
 Gravel compacts very well and gives you a stable surface for your vehicles.
 In addition, gravel allows water to easily soak into the earth, so there are no worries about puddles forming and causing problems.
-Gravel is also eco-friendly and very easy to maintain.
+It is also eco-friendly and very easy to maintain.
 Even if you run into problems, potholes, for example, they are easily fixed with a shovel and extra gravel.
 Best of all, you can expect your gravel concrete to last longer than you.